-Many of you have asked for a good vegan substitute for fish sauce.
+Many of you have asked for a good substitute for fish sauce.
 Here’s a simple recipe for Vegan Fish Sauce – that you can easily make at home.
+It is so easy!
 Make a batch and refrigerate – it will keep for months in your fridge – a meat-free, plant-based, non-fishy substitute for fish sauce that works well in all Asian style recipes that call for fish sauce!

-After sampling sips of straight fish sauce (now you know how much love you!) this is what I came up with.
+After sampling sips of straight fish sauce (now you know how much love you!) this is the recipe that I came up with.

-It’s basically a broth infused with soy sauce -shoyu, tamari or gluten-free Bragg’s Liquid Aminos, mushrooms (use either dried or fresh), seaweed and a few garlic cloves.
+It’s basically a very condensed broth infused with soy sauce -shoyu, tamari or gluten-free Bragg’s Liquid Aminos, dried shiitake mushrooms, seaweed and a few garlic cloves.
 The broth is simmered and reduced, and flavors become very concentrated.
-What remains is a very intense salty briny liquid that with deep umami flavor that comes pretty close.
-The seaweed really hints of the sea and gives it the “fishiness” without the fish.
+What remains is a very intense salty briny liquid that with deep umami flavor that to me, comes pretty close to fish sauce.
+The seaweed really hints of the sea and gives it the “fishiness” it needs without the fish!

 Smoked Shoyu adds even more complexity if you can track it down.
 Grilled onions, black garlic or roasted garlic add even more depth.
 You can get pretty crafty when you start thinking about creating depth and umami, so please, feel free to experiment and play around.

 Here is the simple recipe and of course feel free to embellish, leaving notes for other readers in the comments.

 I prefer dried shiitake mushrooms in this recipe for Vegan Fish Sauce– but know they may be hard to track down for some.
 I also tried this with cremini mushrooms and they were a pretty good substitute.
 I like the dired shiitakes here better though.

 - ¼ cup soy sauce– shoyu, tamari, or Braggs liquid amino acids